-GINPR occupies and administers lands and waters that are within the territories of Indigenous Nations, including the Quw'utsun Nation, being Cowichan Tribes, Halalt First Nation, Lyackson First Nation, Penelakut Tribe, and Stz'uminus First Nation; Ts'uubaa-asatx First Nation; Malahat First Nation; and the WSÁNEĆ Peoples, being Tsawout First Nation, Tsartlip First Nation, Tseycum First Nation, and Pauquachin First Nation; Tsawwassen First Nation;; T'souke First Nation; Scia'new First Nation; Songhees First Nation; Esquimalt First Nation; Snaw-Naw-As First Nation; Snuneymuxw First Nation; and Semiahmoo First Nation.
+GINPR occupies and administers lands and waters that are within the territories of Indigenous Nations, including the Quw'utsun Nation, being Cowichan Tribes, Halalt First Nation, Lyackson First Nation, Penelakut Tribe, and Stz'uminus First Nation; Ts'uubaa-asatx First Nation; Malahat First Nation; and the WSÁNEĆ Peoples, being Tsawout First Nation, Tsartlip First Nation, Tseycum First Nation, and Pauquachin First Nation; Tsawwassen First Nation; Esquimalt First Nation; Snuneymuxw First Nation; and Semiahmoo First Nation.

-GINPR is an Indigenous cultural landscape meaning that it is a landscape that has shaped, and been shaped by First Nations peoples for millennia.
+GINPR is an Indigenous cultural landscape meaning that it is a landscape that has shaped and been shaped by First Nations peoples for millennia.
 Parks Canada encourages applicants to partner with interested First Nations on research and collections projects with the GINPR wherever possible.
 In addition, and in recognition of this unique relationship to the land and waters, Parks Canada engages with First Nations regarding Research and Collection Permit applications that may impact the ecological and cultural resources contained within the GINPR.